Bricklou/kubestro/docs/first-thoughs/README.md

 server, managing it and also providing the frontend files to extend the interface.
 This also include all the possible logic and actions related to a servers like managings backups, worlds, mods, etc.

+## How gateways will be deployed?

+To deplay gateways, i was thinking about 3 ways:

+1. Deploying them using custom resources to declare them.
+Which means it would be possible to deploy a gateway by both creating a custom resource or from the frontend.
+2. Deploying them as a sidecar container to the core.
+So they would be embeded aside the core inside the Helm chart.
+3. Deploying them completely separated from the core.
+So, they would require their own Helm chart.

+For now, I am considering the first option.
+But a study should be done to ensure this is the best way to go.

+Another possibility is that the core support custom resources, and the user can either deploy the gateway CR from the UI, deploy it manually, or deploy it through a Helm chart.

 ## How would the project be extensible?